OntarioTech-CS-program/lab05-solution/api/README.md

 ## Modifications

-You'll need to modify your endpoints from lab 3.
+You'll need to modify all of your existing endpoints from this lab.
 Instead of returning a `String`, you need to return a `Response` object which should...

 1. contain the data from the file (e.g., `students.json`)